vanviethieuanh/icon-forge/README.md

 2. Add or improve Taskfiles for icon packs.
 3. Test to generate repo and test it locally.
 4. Submit a pull request.

+### Todo

+[ ] Auto branching generated repository based on the templ version.
+[ ] Auto tagging commits of generated repository based on format `<icon-pack-version>-templ-<templ-version>` [ ] Publishing target repo to allow searching by go list [ ] Build a pipeline to automatically start generation